belhard33/GD03/README.md

 From our data file collected over several days, we wanted to:

+(Shipra)
+// Connect IntelliJ with twitter Api using Twitter4j
+// Fetch live "Games" data from titter
+// Also, gathered historical data of "Tokyo Olympics" for data analysis

 (Tasmiya)
 //Count the number of tweets
 //Calculate the average word length